Yinonghyn/Parameter-Identification-with-Data-Driven-Cells/README.md

 # Parameter-Identification-with-Data-Driven-Cells

-This repository contains Python code based on our work *NAME*
+This repository contains Python code based on our work *Data-Adaptive Meshes for Learning Dynamical Systems: Matching Transition Matrices and Invariant Measures*

 - `weight_Lorenz63.ipynb`: This file contains visualizations of weights and modified Ulam matrices.
 - `Synthetic Experiments`: This folder contains the codes of our synthetic experiments on clean and noisy Lorenz-63 and Lorenz-96 systems.